FairDD: Fair Dataset Distillation: FairDD

-In this paper, we propose a novel FDD framework that achieves both PA fairness and TA accuracy for the model trained on its generation $\mathcal{S}$, regardless of whether the original datasets exhibit PA fairness.
-As illustrated in Fig.~\ref{fig2b:FairDD}, FairDD first partitions the dataset into different groups w.r.t.
+\paragraph{Overview} In this paper, we propose a novel FDD framework that achieves both PA fairness and TA accuracy for the model trained on its generation $\mathcal{S}$, regardless of whether the original datasets exhibit PA fairness.
+As illustrated in Fig.~\ref{f2:overview}, FairDD first partitions the dataset into different groups w.r.t.
 PA and then introduces an effective synchronized matching to equally align $\mathcal{S}$ with each group within $\mathcal{T}$.
-Compared to vanilla DDs, which simply pull the synthetic dataset toward the whole dataset center that is biased toward the majority group in the synthetic dataset, FairDD proposes a group-level synchronized alignment, in which each group attracts the synthetic data toward itself, thus forcing it to move farther from other groups.
-This "pull-and-push" process prevents the generation from collapsing into majority groups (fairness) and ensures class-level distributional coverage (accuracy).
+Compared to vanilla DDs, which pull the synthetic dataset toward the majority group in the synthetic dataset, FairDD proposes a group-level synchronized alignment, in which each group attracts the synthetic data toward itself, thus forcing it to move farther from other groups.
+This synchronized pull prevents the generation from collapsing into majority groups (fairness) and ensures class-level distributional coverage (accuracy).